flowersteam/explauto/README.md

 ## Installation ##

 The best way to install Explauto at the moment is to clone the repo and used it in [development mode](http://flowersteam.github.io/explauto/installation.html#as-a-developer).
-It is also available as as [python package](https://pypi.python.org/pypi/explauto/).
+It is also available as a [python package](https://pypi.python.org/pypi/explauto/).
 The core of explauto depends on the following packages:

 * [python](http://www.python.org) 2.7 or 3.*
 * [numpy](http://www.numpy.org)